 Objectives: By the end of the module the student should be:

-Able to compute ∏, (M3) from a variety of presentations of M.
+Able to compute the fundamental group of a three-manifold M from a selection of presentations of M.

 Familiar with the sphere and torus decomposition.

-Able to state the loop theorem and use it (e.g. to prove that knot components are aspherical).
+Able to state the loop theorem and use it (for example, to prove that knot components are aspherical).